 For topics included and class details click the link below.

 No, not at all!
 I've had many second-time parents take my class and learn a lot.
+Some people are repeat clients and take my class again with their second pregnancy.
 Plus, your experience and input enriches the class.
 Please come.

 Note: I don't currently offer birth doula support but would be happy to recommend others who do.